Science & Language Arts

 Some years we cover some basic organic chemistry (2024-25).
 We do not delve into physics or Earth Science (yes we did that one year but that’s probably not returning).

-Science this is a life science class so students will want to use the first 4 weeks of the semester before Sci-LA starts to tackle their integrated science work (physics, chemistry) as appropriate for their grade level.
+Science this is a life science class so students will want to use the last 4 weeks of the semester after Sci-LA ends to tackle their integrated science work (physics, chemistry) as appropriate for their grade level.

 IMG_20200309_100205456_HDR.jpg

-Each class is a blend of challenging investigation, project-based learning, and structured class time as well as unstructured exploration and quiet reflection.
+Each class is a blend of challenging investigation, project-based learning, direct instruction as well as unstructured exploration and quiet reflection.

 We learn by doing, investigating, writing, reading, listening, observing, building, measuring and recording, drawing, singing, reflecting and playing.